ghik/recons/README.md

 The currently supported versions are 2.13.14+ and 3.4.2+ (unless a version is very fresh and Scadesh hasn't been built for it yet).

+Because the implementation of Scadesh needs to copy some code from the compiler, and use some private APIs via runtime reflection, there's a risk that it may not work with future Scala versions or require more significant changes to keep up with the compiler.
+Hopefully, it may be possible to propose some refactors to the compiler itself to improve the situation.

 ## Quickstart

 To embed a REPL server into your application, add the following dependency to your `build.sbt`: